Fromia nodosa: Description

 These plates leave a normally open pentagonal area on the central disc, but they also can sometimes completely cover it.

 Adult animals measure a maximum of 10 cm in diameter.

-This species is sometimes very difficult to differentiate from closely related species as Fromia monilis or Celerina heffernani: F. monilis has no relief plates and C. heffernani has more rounded plates which line the outside of the arms and also the geographic distribution differs.
+This species is sometimes very difficult to differentiate from closely related species such as Fromia monilis or Fromia heffernani: F. monilis has no relief plates and F. heffernani has more rounded plates which line the outside of the arms and also the geographic distribution differs.